seqan/seqan/manual/source/Tutorial/AlignmentRepresentation.rst

 Before we construct the alignment we print the unmodified AlignmentGraph.
 Then we add some alignment information to the graph.
 In order to add an ungapped alignment segment we have to add an edge connecting two nodes of different input sequences.
-To do so we can use the function :dox:`Graph#addEdge addEdge` and specify the two vertices that should be connected.
+To do so we can use the function :dox:`Graph#addEdge` and specify the two vertices that should be connected.
-Since we do not have any vertices yet, we create them on the fly using the function :dox:`Graph#addVertex addVertex`.
+Since we do not have any vertices yet, we create them on the fly using the function :dox:`Graph#addVertex`.
 The function addVertex gets as second parameter the id which points to the the correct input sequence within the ``strings`` object.
 We can use the function :dox:`StringSet#positionToId positionToId()` to receive the id that corresponds to a certain position within the underlying Dependent StringSet of the AlignmentGraph.
 We can access the Dependent StringSet using the function :dox:`Align#stringSet stringSet()`.